-A Phase 2b protocol evaluating MDNA55 for the treatment of rGB, with improved CED technology, has been approved by the FDA.
-The Phase 2b trial is a multi-center, open-label, single-arm study in approximately 43 subjects with first or second recurrence or progression of GB after surgery or radiotherapy ± adjuvant therapy or other experimental therapies.
+A Phase 2b protocol evaluating MDNA55 for the treatment of rGBM, with improved CED technology, has been approved by the FDA.
+The Phase 2b trial is a multi-center, open-label, single-arm study in approximately 52 subjects with first or second recurrence or progression of GBM after surgery or radiotherapy ± adjuvant therapy or other experimental therapies.

-The primary endpoint in the study is to determine the objective response rate ("ORR") as per Response Assessment in Neuro-Oncology ("RANO") criteria following a single intra-and peri-tumoral infusion of MDNA55 in adult subjects with rGB.
+The primary endpoint in the study is to determine the objective response rate ("ORR") as per modified Response Assessment in Neuro-Oncology ("mRANO") criteria following a single intra-and peri-tumoral infusion of MDNA55 in adult subjects with rGBM.
 The ORR will be assessed by gadolinium-enhanced MRI and determined by an independent blinded central imaging lab.
-The primary efficacy analysis, conducted on the modified Intent to Treat ("mITT") population, will be assessed according to a single-arm, single-stage binomial design with primary hypothesis test comparing a null response rate of 6% with an alternative pursue rate of 18%, at 1-sided alpha = 0.10.
+The primary efficacy analysis will be assessed according to a single-stage binomial design with primary hypothesis test comparing a null ORR of 6% with an alternative ("pursue") ORR of 18%, at 1-sided alpha = 0.10.
+The study will have 80% power with 36 evaluable subjects.
 Analyses will also be conducted by IL4R stratum, including 95% confidence interval estimates of ORR within strata and examination of the treatment effect by IL4R level.
-With 36 mITT subjects there will be 80% power for this test; accounting for approximately 17% non-evaluable, it is planned to enroll 43 subjects.